eeoooue/hons-moorhouse-p/ObsidianVault/00-PDD/Part2/2-06-Ethics-Legal.md

 I might also need to check the licenses of the structural benchmarks I'm using and how I'm allowed to share them etc.

 Licenses for using QScore & the other aligners when I'm testing them?

+---

+licenses on the tools + the datasets? can think beyond the release of the project in further work - would might need considering?

+digital accessibility?
+misuse or dual use of technology? accountability? transparency? academic integrity?